ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Delimited Data (non-spatial)

 Text delimited data (.csv, .txt, .xlsx) can be simply dragged and dropped in.
 Upon doing so, it will appear in the `Layers` panel.
 As this data is not in a spatial format (unless converted to one later), it can only be explored by opening the attribute table.
 Try doing this for 'edinburgh_trees.csv' by either right-clicking and choosing `Open attribute table`, or by using the toolbar.
-The attribute table looks just like a normal spreadsheet, however it cannot be edited right away (we'll come to editing later).
+The attribute table looks just like a normal spreadsheet; however it cannot be edited right away (we'll come to editing later).

 #### Spatial Data

 Different kinds of spatial data format have slightly different ways of loading in.

-Shapefiles (.shp) come with a number of auxillary files such as .dbf, .dbx etc. These files do no need to be dropped into QGIS; only the .shp needs to be.
-However, a shapefile's auxillary files should always be kept with it, so it's usually a good idea to have each set of files in their own folder rather than looseley mixed.
-We'll now load in the 'Natural_neighbourhoods.shp.shp' file into our QGIS project.
+Shapefiles (.shp) come with a number of auxilary files such as .dbf, .dbx etc. These files do not need to be dropped into QGIS; only the .shp needs to be.
+However, a shapefile's auxilary files should always be kept with it, so it's usually a good idea to have each set of files in their own folder rather than loosely mixed.
+We'll now load in the 'Natural_neighbourhoods.shp' file into our QGIS project.
 Drag and drop the shapefile (.shp) into QGIS.
 The layer will be displayed in both the layers panel AND the main window.
 We can still see the attribute table, however, using the same method as for the delimited layer.

 A geodatabase (.gdb) and a geopackage (.gpkg) are similar formats.
-Both are essentially specialised folders which contain both spatial data and their auxillary information in one place.
+Both are essentially specialised folders which contain both spatial data and their auxiliary information in one place.
 Dragging and dropping in a geodatabase or geopackage will do one of two things, depending on contents.
 If there is only a single layer in the file, it will be loaded straight in.
-Otherwise a dialog will appear asking which layers we would like to import and if we would like them to be grouped together.
+Otherwise, a dialog will appear asking which layers we would like to import and if we would like them to be grouped together.

 ### Layers and Feature Types